aln787/ios-mobile-development-101-cwe-materials/curriculum/02-materials/lesson.md

 Sitemaps that web designers draw show the structure of the site and describe the "flow" from one page to another.
 Storyboards are like this.
 It shows various screens of the app (called "Scenes"), and how one flows to into the next.
 Each line of flow (transition) from one Scene to the another is called a "Segue."

-#### View Controllers + Scenes

-View Controllers manage Views and generally represent one "Scene" of an app.
-We can attach a bunch of code to a View Controller.
-That’s where the "logic" for an app generally lives.

 #### First, disable Auto Layout.

 Auto Layout is the modern way of building responsive interfaces for iOS.
 That means that you can declare rules for how the app should adapt a user interface for multiple devices, like an iPhone SE, iPhone 6S, iPad, etc., without having to build a separate Storyboard for each device.